 Good Eye Health in Senior Cats

 Unfortunately, eye health does deteriorate over time.
 If you are caring for a senior cat, there are some extra things you can do to encourage good eye health:

 Feeding your cat a balanced and complete diet will help.
 Your cat may also benefit from additional doses of lutein, vitamin C, vitamin E, and zeaxanthin.

 Keep your cat clean and groomed to prevent sties and eye infections.
-Make sure there are no long, wispy pieces of hair aggravating her eyes.
+Make sure there are no long, wispy pieces of hair aggravating its eyes.